maurergroup/deltascf-aims/README.md

 ### Plot

-The `plot` subcommand is used for creating an XPS spectrum from a $\Delta$SCF calculation by parsing, broadening, and plotting the XPS spectrum.
+The `plot` subcommand is used for creating an XPS spectrum from a $\Delta$-SCF calculation by parsing, broadening, and plotting the XPS spectrum.
 The following summary of options for this is given in the table below

 | Option                         | Description                                                                                         |
 |--------------------------------|-----------------------------------------------------------------------------------------------------|